-The grading scale I employ is the standard A-F range that you have invariably encountered throughout your academic career.
+The grading scale I employ is the standard A-F range you have invariably encountered throughout your academic career.
 Where this range may differ is in my particular interpretation of the meaning of these grades.

 To avoid confusion and to ensure that all students enrolled in my courses understand the standards by which their achievement will be measured, I provide forthwith a description of my grading system: